playcanvas/attribute-parser/README.md

 # PlayCanvas Attribute Parser

-This the JSDoc attribute parser used in the PlayCanvas editor.
-It's used to collect metadata from a script via it's jsdoc tags.
+This the official JSDoc attribute parser used in the PlayCanvas editor.

+It's used in the PlayCanvas Editor to collect metadata from jsdoc annotated users scripts.
+This allows special `@attribute` members which can surface contextual data about class members.

+## A quick examples

 It takes a script like this...